American Car Brands

 DeSoto Logo

 At one time, the DeSoto brand belonged to the Chrysler Corporation, and it was created in 1928 by Walter Percy Chrysler himself.
 At first, car sales were quite high, but in the late 1950s, there was a sharp decline.
 The brand failed to adapt to market trends, which contributed to its closure.
 In 1961, DeSoto ceased to exist, and its models became the basis for Chrysler Newport.
-Recently, the manufacturer has used a logo with the image of Hernando de Soto, who once explored the American territory.
+Recently, the manufacturer used a logo with the image of Hernando de Soto, who once explored American territory.
 The portrait of the Spanish navigator was painted silver and placed inside a red circle.

 Edsel